international tourism Management

 Our facilities

-Students on our tourism courses at University College Birmingham have access to outstanding simulation facilities in our Aviation and Tourism Suite.
-Our learning spaces on campus also provide ideal environments to build your knowledge, from lecture theatres to interactive group working spaces and extensive library resources.
+Our learning spaces at University College Birmingham ensure you have the right environments to build your knowledge, from lecture theatres to interactive group working spaces and extensive library resources.

 Course breakdown